overdev/raylibpyctbg/README.md

 col.rg = 255, 0
 ```

-### A little of OOP:
+### A little bit of OOP:

-Thanks to the _binding metadata_ file, some wrapped structs have functions bound as methods:
+When added to the binding, it binds some functions to be called as methods:

 ```python
 # Load the sound; same as `sound = load_sound('my/sound/file')`